 To comply with the above, the most obvious path is to fully fill out the seller disclosure form described next.
 However, there are two other options.

-The second option is that home buyers and sellers can mutually agree to waive the disclosure requirements.
+The second option is for home buyers and sellers to mutually agree to waive the disclosure requirements.
 (See Minnesota Statutes § 513.60.)
-But asking a buyer to agree to this could raise red flags.
+It might be appropriate with, for example, a friend who once shared the home with you and knows its issues.
+But asking a buyer to agree to this could also raise red flags.
 This option is mainly useful in unusual transactions, such as as-is sales of fixer-uppers, or where the seller has never actually lived in the home.

 You'll see that the prospective home buyers must actually fill out a section of the form, to make sellers aware of any uses they have in mind for the house.
-That way you can tell them whether, for example, adding a pool would be especially difficult given the location of an underground storage tank.
+That way, you can tell the buyers whether, for example, adding their hoped-for pool would be especially difficult given the location of an underground storage tank.

 In one of the early sections of the form, you'll see the portion to fill out if you're giving the buyer a home inspection report instead of preparing the whole disclosure form.
 Again, you must disclose whether you possess any contradictory information.

 Moving on to the more standard seller-disclosure portion of the form, you're given an open-ended prompt to disclose all material facts of which you are aware "that could adversely and significantly affect: (1) an ordinary buyer's use and enjoyment of the property; or, (2) any intended use of the property of which the seller is aware."